bhisaac/5eFP/5eFP-SRD.md

 ...

-# Running the Focus Practice
+# Appendix PR-A: Running the Focus Practice

 _This section is devoted to all Focus Practice details, including RL versions and RL nuances/symbolism of 5eFP mechanics and rules._